If your organization does not have an internship program, you might be missing out on some great talent for a low cost.

 8. Exit Interview

-It is important to do exit interviews with interns to gain their perspective on the program.
-Soliciting their honest feedback can provide valuable feedback that can be incorporated into improvements to the program.
+Honest feedback can provide valuable information that can be incorporated into improvements to the program.